Reading Time: 5 minutes

 PSA is a protein made by the prostate, and a higher amount in your blood may signal a problem.
 Elevated levels can be caused by cancer, but also by non-cancerous issues like infection or an enlarged prostate.
 Because of this, further testing is usually needed to determine what’s really going on.

-Digital rectal examination (DRE)
+digital rectam examination (DRE)

 A digital rectal examination (DRE) involves a doctor feeling the prostate through the rectum to check for any lumps or hard areas.
 While this is a straightforward examination, research indicates it has limited accuracy for detecting prostate cancer.
 It’s typically used alongside other assessments rather than as a standalone test.
+In recent years it has been de-emphasised in favour of MRI scanning.

 Multiparametric MRI (mpMRI)